-REPEAT: 10 times HOLD: 1 second SETS: 2 PERFORM: 3 times a day Movement: While lying on your back with your knees straight, roll your hip in and out so your toes point right then left.
-The motion should come from the hip so ensure entire leg moves.
+REPEAT: 10 times HOLD: 1 second SETS: 2 PERFORM: 3 times a day

+Movement: While lying on your back with your legs completely straight, rotate your leg in and out.
+The motion should come from the hip, so ensure your entire leg moves.